mahmoud94ha/printf/README.md

 In this project we are going to recreate the C standard library printf function as a part of the curriculum of software engineering for the low-level programming module at Holberton School.

 # Usage
-To use the _printf function, assuming the above dependencies have been installed, compile all .c files in the repository and include the header holberton.h with any main function.
+To use the _printf function, assuming the above dependencies have been installed, compile all .c files in the repository and include the header main.h with any main function.

 # Compilation
 Our code is compiled this way: